logo

 If the machine can't reach the right depth, you could run into problems, like unfinished work, extra costs, or needing to bring in another machine.

-In this article, we’ll look at why digging depth matters, what affects it, and how to choose the right excavator for the job based on what’s really needed, not just what’s written in the specs.
+In this article, we'll look at why digging depth matters, what affects it, how it differs from digging reach, and how to choose the right excavator for the job based on what's really needed, not just what's written in the specs.

 What is digging depth and why does it matter?